-Bitzariano is a small abandoned scenic settlement close to Kastelli, Pediada district, and a suburb of Karouzana village.
-It name is taken after the surname Bitzarakis.
-Near the village runs the river that gathers water from the north Kasteli plain.
-The value of water was very high, as the locals built many watermills in order to shred the grain of the area.
+Bitzariano is a small almost deserted scenic settlement close to Kastelli, Pediada district, and a suburb of Karouzana village.
+Its name is taken after the surname Bitzarakis.
+Near the village flows the river that gathers water from the north Kasteli plain.
+The value of water was very high, as the locals built many watermills in order to grind the grain of the area.

 The remains of the mills still stand there abandoned.
 The mill of Koutsantonis is surrounded by a pig stall, while a bit northern we meet the second big watermill, amid the settlement at position Louria, being one of the largest watermills in Crete.
 There are many more mills nearby.